laksh22/MERN-Shopping-List/README.md

 3. `npm install -D nodemon`
 With `nodemon` you don't have to restart the server every time you make a chage `-D` is used since nodemon is a dev dependency and is not needed in any public releases

+4. Create a MongoDB database at mlab.com and add a new database user.
+Create a config folder with a keys.js file and export your database URI as a Javascript object.

+5. Start the server using `npm run server`